jboss-developer/jboss-eap-quickstarts/logging/README.md

 Test the New Logging Configuration
 -------------------------

-1. If your server is not started (i.e. you didn't use one of the CLI routes), then [Start the server](#start-the-jboss-server).
+1. If your server is not started (i.e. you didn't use one of the CLI routes), then [Start the JBoss EAP server](#start-the-jboss-eap-server).
 2. [Build and deploy the quickstart](#build-and-deploy-the-quickstart).
 3. [Access the application](#access-the-application).